chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 - Used [Instagram](https://www.instagram.com/infosec.zip/#) to share visuals, episode highlights, tools, and news updates which became a key channel for bringing new listeners to the podcast
 - Made episodes easy to share so listeners could recommend them to non‑technical coworkers, friends, and family

+### Instagram as a growth channel

+We also used Instagram as a key acquisition and engagement channel:

+- Created visual cards summarizing each episode’s key points (for example, “3 things to check before using public Wi‑Fi” or “common password patterns”) so people could quickly understand the topic and decide whether to listen.
+- Posted multi‑image explainers and simple infographics (such as tables of common passwords or diagrams of what data big platforms collect) to deliver value even for people who had not listened yet.
+- Ran occasional collaboration and campaign posts (for example, with HITCON and other security events), which helped us reach new security‑interested audiences.
+- Saw clear download bumps after well‑performing posts, confirming that Instagram was one of our strongest channels for bringing in new listeners.

 ## 5. Iteration and Content Strategy